Apply online Download brochure

 Each participant receives a certificate of participation.

-This certificate is being awarded as evidence of participation in a post-graduate training at indicative level 6 or 7 of the EQF.
+This certificate is being awarded as evidence of participation in a post-graduate training at indicative level 7 of the EQF.
 The minimum study load is 14 hours and an attendance level of 80% is required.
 This certificate is being awarded in the form of a soft copy when the training is online or a hard copy during a face-to-face training.
 The certificate will mention your full name, training title, training date and comprising core topics.
 Click here for more information about the MSM certification policy.